HANDS ACROSS THE SEA

 CLARE: Are you driving down on Saturday?

-PIGGIE: Yes -- I promised to stop off at Goldaming and have a cutlet with Freda on the way -- do you want to come?
+have a cutlet with Freda on the way -- do you want to come?

 CLARE: You know perfectly well I hate Freda's guts.